open-ephys/ONI/source/hw-spec/controller.rst

 Appropriate values of ``Register Address`` and ``Register Value`` are determined by:

-- Looking at a device’s data sheet if the device is an integrated circuit and using :ref:`raw registers <reg-type>`.
+- Looking at a device's data sheet if the device is an integrated circuit and using :ref:`raw registers <reg-type>`.
 - Examining the :ref:`ONI Device Datasheet <dev-datasheet>` for :ref:`managed
   registers <reg-type>`.